Tomshiii/ahk_wiki/Latest/Hotkeys/My Scripts.md

 ## `explorerbackHotkey`
 Remaps `!{Up}` to another button.
 (I have it set to `WheelLeft`)

-## `showmoreHotkey`
-This hotkey was designed to automatically open the `show more options` menu in windows 11.
-Ultimately I ended up using a different method and now that menu is my default, but the code for this hotkey is still rather robust.

 ## #HotIf `WinActive(VSCode)`
 *The below hotkeys only activate while VSCode is the active window.*